wp-plugins/related-tags/readme.txt

 When you open tag page i.e example.com/tag/facebook, plugin checking posts that marked with tag "Facebook", check the other tags in these posts, and put the related tag list back.

  `[youtube http://www.youtube.com/watch?v=ogKhVaVrvzo]`

+Sometimes related tags more useful for users and for SEO purposes.

 == Installation ==